 Why It Is Done

 The organism causing the infection can be identified.
 Other tests can determine which antibiotic will be most effective in treating the infection.

 What To Think About

 This procedure is considered necessary only when standard antibiotics have not worked.

 It is usually done by an ear, nose, and throat doctor (otolaryngologist).

-ByHealthwise Staff Primary Medical ReviewerPatrice Burgess, MD - Family Medicine Anne C. Poinier, MD - Internal Medicine Kathleen Romito, MD - Family Medicine Donald R. Mintz, MD - Otolaryngology
+ByHealthwise Staff Primary Medical ReviewerPatrice Burgess, MD, FAAFP - Family Medicine Anne C. Poinier, MD - Internal Medicine Kathleen Romito, MD - Family Medicine Donald R. Mintz, MD, FRCSC - Otolaryngology